Category: Amazonrds

 Exporting of data from Amazon RDS Mysql DB is a straight forwards process where it works on the same replication principle we have seen above.
 Below are the steps to carry out the export process.

-• Start the instance of MariaDB running external to Amazon RDS.
+• Start the instance of MySQL running external to Amazon RDS.

 • Use mysqldump to transfer the database from the Amazon RDS instance to the instance external to Amazon RDS.

-Below is the code for mysqldump command to transfer the data
+Below is the code for the mysqldum command

 mysqldump -h RDS instance endpoint